-Free shipping on orders $45+
+Free Shipping on US Orders $45+

 What are triple milled soaps, and how are thy different than your average soap bar?
 We're going to answer all your questions, and discuss how the triple milling process is the key to creating long lasting Bela soap bars.